paulgazz/splc18challengecase/README.md

 To configure axTLS, BusyBox, and Linux, first run `allyesconfig` (or `defconfig`).
 Then replace the `.config` file with the one from your solution program's output and run `make oldconfig`.
 The system is now ready to be built with `make` under the new configuration.

+## Evaluation

+The solution programs will be evaluated on an 8-core, 2.90GHz processor with 32GB of RAM running a Linux distribution.
+The challenge evaluation period is about three weeks, so solution that cannot finish in a substantially.
+Please let the evaluation committee know of any special computing resource requirements (special machinery, runs requiring more than a day, etc).

 ## Useful Program Analysis Tools